thogiti/thogiti.github.io/_posts/2025-12-02-LLM-Transformers-Hard-Constraints-AI-Crypto.md

 ### 3.2 What this means in practice

-Surjectivity is a **structural** property; it holds regardless of initialization or training.
+Surjectivity is a **structural** property; it holds regardless of initialization or training or hyper parameters.
 It means:

 > If a behavior corresponds to some embedding-space output, then some input exists that produces it.